 PP: What can someone do if they experience negative physical or psychological effects — or even trauma — due to circumcision?

 WT: Therapy can be valuable of course, but only if one can find a sympathetic and understanding therapist.
 In my experience, as well as what I’ve heard from others, is that this can be difficult to do.
+(Editor's note: We are working to compile a list of affirming therapists for circumcision trauma.
+You can find the in-progress list here.)
 There are good communities online as well, though I’m going to caution that there is a clear and distressing pipeline between the intactivist (anti-forced genital cutting of boys, girls, and intersex children) movement and the alt-right, misogyny, and antisemitism that people need to be cautious about.